Tumbarumba

 Tumbarumba faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 13.9%, significantly lower than the NSW average of 32.2%.
-This disparity presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, with 10.5% of residents holding one, followed by graduate diplomas at 1.8% and postgraduate qualifications at 1.6%.
-Vocational credentials are prevalent among residents aged 15+, with 38.5% having them, including advanced diplomas (8.1%) and certificates (30.4%).
+The area has educational challenges with university qualification rates at 13.9%, significantly lower than the NSW average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 10.5%, followed by graduate diplomas at 1.8% and postgraduate qualifications at 1.6%.
+Trade and technical skills are prominent, with 38.5% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.1% and certificates at 30.4%.

-Educational participation is high, with 26.7% of residents currently enrolled in formal education, comprising 10.5% in primary, 7.3% in secondary, and 2.0% in tertiary education.
+Educational participation is high, with 26.7% of residents currently enrolled in formal education.
+This includes 10.5% in primary education, 7.3% in secondary education, and 2.0% pursuing tertiary education.

 Frequently Asked Questions - Education